 IBS is often, but not always, associated with another condition called small intestinal bacterial overgrowth (SIBO).
 Small intestinal bacterial overgrowth, often referred to as SIBO, has been widely studied as an underlying cause of the irritable bowel syndrome (IBS) phenotype.
 This overview of SIBO as it relates to IBS may help you decide if this is something about which you should speak to your doctor.

 SIBO is the accumulation of excessive amount of gut bacteria in the small intestine (at least 100,000 bacteria per ml of fluid).
 While bacteria naturally exist throughout the digestive tract, with highest concentrations of bacteria in the colon, a healthy individual should have relatively low levels of bacteria present in the small intestine.
 Any condition which impairs the normal transit or motion of the small intestine can increase the likelihood of getting SIBO, including lack of adequate stomach acid, damage to the intestine by toxins, or a decrease in the speed at which the small intestine transfers material to the colon.
-In the U.S., some research studies have demonstrated that up to 80% of the IBS population, or 36 million individuals, suffer from SIBO.
+In the U.S., some research studies have demonstrated that up to 80% of the IBS population, or 36 million individuals, suffer from SIBO, and some researchers even hypothesize a connection between SIBO and common skin disorders like acne and rosacea.

 During the hydrogen and methane breath test for SIBO, the presence of elevated levels of hydrogen or methane gas, or both, identified within 90 minutes of ingesting the substrate solution provides evidence of bacteria in the upper region of the digestive tract, i.e. at the level of the small intestine.
 This excessive build up bacteria is often diagnosed as SIBO.
 Our hydrogen and methane breath test for SIBO can be administered in-office or in the comfort of the patient’s own home.